Denim Jacket Makeover with Floral Brocade Fabric

 This is what I’ve ended up with.
 As I said at the beginning, I have worn it a few times now but I’m not ruling out adding a little something more to it at some point in the future.
 That’s the nice thing about DIY though isn’t it?
 You can add more, take something away, change your mind etc whenever you like.

 Update October 2023: I’ve added a bit more to my jacket!
 I kind of knew I would eventually, it just was as embellished as I wanted.
 I’ve just sewn on a few more of my floral cut out “patches” so this is what it looks like now.
-I can’t promise that it would get another update at some point in the future!
+I can’t promise that it won’t get another update at some point in the future though, a bit of an ongoing project.

 At this point I also took a photo of the slight fraying at the edge of some of the stitched brocade so you can see how it’s holding up.
 Obviously I’ve been wearing and washing this denim jacket quite a bit since it’s original makeover and although the brocade fabric has frayed a little more it is still secure, no need for any further patching or repairs yet.